Skip to main content

 The warning above in Stopping a Docker container also applies to killing a Docker container.

 The FairCom server uses various configuration files.
-It is recommended to copy these configuration files (from <your FairCom installation folder>/config) to a folder outside the Docker container.
+It is recommended to copy and maintain these configuration files (from <faircom>/config) to a folder outside the Docker container.
 This ensures changes to these files are preserved when you replace the current container with a new version of the FairCom Server.

 You can use the following techniques to copy any file inside the container to a folder outside the container: